anberino/RPGSIMPLE/Simple.md

 A Contest is similar to a test, except both the characters involved will roll their d20s simultaneously and the winner will not be determined by the roll table, but instead by who got the highest die roll.
 Contests occur when one character wishes to act directly against another, such as attacking them or trying to convince them of something.
 Then, both characters will roll their dice according to the action they would wish to do and the respective attribute.
 After that, the GM should narrate the results of the Contest and each player should update their character sheets accordingly, should anything change (such as injuries).

 However, not all actions between characters are settled by a Contest.
 They only occur when both characters are actively participating, in the sense that they are both acting towards a goal against each other.
 If one character is, for example, shooting at another from a distance and the target can't see the attacker, hear the shot or anything like it, there will be no Contest roll, but instead just a regular test for the shooter.
-If the target can perceive the shooter in someway, they will engage in a contest to try to stop the incoming attack by an action of their choice.
+If the target can perceive the shooter in someway, they will engage in a Contest to try to stop the incoming attack by an action of their choice.

 It is also worth mentioning that there are no Contests among PCs when involving dialogal confrontations.
 Where other RPGs would measure both of the PCs' "Charisma" attribute against each other, in Simple the players should discuss among themselves to solve the issue.
 This is meant to promote role-playing and interaction between them.
 However, it is perfectly fine for a Simple-generated system to have a "Charisma" attribute to deal with dialogues and debates between PCs and NPCs.